-The principal activity of the company is to provide assistance and counselling to people who have suffered from rape and other forms of sexual abuse.
+The principal activity of the company is to provide assistance and counselling to people who have been affected by domestic, sexual and gender-based violence.
+The company is also known as Wexford Rape Crisis Centre.

-In order to achieve its main object, the company is funded by TÚSLA - Child and Family Agency.
+In order to achieve its main object, the company is funded by Tusla - Child and Family Agency.